 Both are fantastic but both have their purpose.
 As a rule of thumb use the phone app for recording/tracking time and use the website for reporting your time.

 Once everything is in place putting it all to use is a snap!

 So you walk in the door to your business in the morning, what is the first thing you do?
 Do you do some bookkeeping?
 Before you sit down, take out your phone.
-Open up your toggl app, hit the green “Play” button, describe what you’re doing, set your project to “Bookkeeping” and you’re all set.
+Open up your Toggl Track app, hit the green “Play” button, describe what you’re doing, set your project to “Bookkeeping” and you’re all set.

 Do your work, and once you’re finished hit stop.
-When you move onto the next task hit play again and set the appropriate project.
+When you move on to the next task hit play again and set the appropriate project.

 Remember that you are forming a new habit, and this takes time.